 \section{Introduction}

-In this paper, we use the theory of perfectoid spaces to study torsion points in an abelain variety and ordinary CM points in a product of Siegel moduli spaces.
+We use the theory of perfectoid spaces to study torsion points in abelian varieties and ordinary CM points in Siegel moduli spaces.
 The use of perfectoid spaces is inspired by Xie's recent work \cite{Xie}.